idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/LAROMANCE.md

 - +getTransformCoefs+: Returns factors for the functions for the conversion functions given in getTransform.
 - +getInputLimits+: Returns human-readable limits for the inputs.
 - +getCoefs+: Material specific coefficients multiplied by the Legendre polynomials for each of the input variables.

+A fifth virtual method needs to be overridden if a tiled ROM is implemented:

+- +getTilings+: Returns the tiling organization.

 Additionally, new `LAROMANCE` models can override four input parameter defaults to ensure correct ROM implementation: